quiqua/pytest-dotenv/README.md

 ## Basic Usage

 If all you want is to load environment variables from a `.env` file then installing the plugin is all that is needed. `python-dotenv` will automatically detect your `.env` file and load it.
-By default, the plugin wont override any existing system variables.
+By default, the plugin won't override any existing system variables.

 ## Non-default configuration